Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/initiative-overview/handout.md

 ## **Collaboration Focus**

+The most natural collaboration lanes are:

-* **Grant Development**
+* **Grant development and research framing**
-  NIH, NSF, NEH, and international proposals
+  NIH, NSF, NEH, and international proposals tied to literacy, cognition, language, and infrastructure

-* **Administered Giving**
-  University of Iowa-administered giving for continuity, hosting, and bridge support when appropriate

-* **Research Integration**
+* **Research integration**
-  literacy, cognition, and cross-modal language studies AI/translation using structured representations
+  alignment with existing labs and programs in literacy, cognition, visual language, AI, and translation

-* **Translation and Access**
+* **Translation and access**
   rights-aware translation of especially important international SignWriting works into English with author and publisher permission

-* **Institutional Alignment**
+* **Continuity support**
-  alignment with existing labs, staffing structures, and collaboration models
+  institutional hosting, administered support pathways where appropriate, and longer-term stewardship planning

 ## **Platform Development**